 Eight years ago I really put some thought into what was the adult version of being a rock music fan, and came up with that angle for my reportage on the tribute to Ron Asheton by Iggy and The Stooges in Ann Arbor in 2011, click **LINK.
 I don't ignore fans; their viewpoint on FB has been helpful to bolster my work.
 One fan at the Ann Arbor gig said I was the only photographer who still made Iggy look dangerous.
 I interviewed three of them for that piece, and pondered on some of the weird variables of adult fandom and fanfiction like "slash fiction" (writing about any fave, literary, film, music or otherwise in pornographic situations.)

-Some fanfiction was quite good, like that of the Alan Rickman fans online, addenda example at bottom and a Beatles-based one from 1966, next graphic below.
-I wish R.C. had embraced that instead of what she's doing now, which had a potential for cruelty to real people...what a whopper!
+Some fanfiction was quite good, like that proffered by Alan Rickman fans online, and a Beatles-based one from 1966, graphics/selections/addenda at bottom in red font.
+I wish R.C. had embraced fanfiction instead of what she's doing now, which had a potential for cruelty to real people and endless liability to her...what a whopper!

 Addendum Fanfiction # 1 Article by the late Janey Milstead, great stringer for the L.A.
 Times and assorted teen mags of the '60s and first editor of the first periodical for plus size women, BBW, writing under the pseudonym Shirley Poston in 1966 for the house organ for its radio station, the KRLA Beat.